markus-wa/clj-bin/README.md

 It basically just takes your uberjar and stuffs it in another file with some fancy magical execution stuff.

+## TODO: Update Docs ⚠️

+Below this point are still the old leiningen docs

 ## Latest version

 [![Clojars Project](https://img.shields.io/clojars/v/clj-bin.svg)](https://clojars.org/clj-bin)

 ## Usage

 This is a leiningen plugin.
 If you're using lein 1, run `lein plugin install lein-binplus <current-version>` to install it.
 If you're using